-8.12.2 - qit
+8.12.2 - git

-There is a native git implementation availabe for plan 9.
+There is a native git implementation available for plan 9.
+It has been added to the 9front distribution, but upstream is still located here: http://shithub.us/ori/git9/HEAD/info.html

-Download it here: https://github.com/oridb/git9

 Someone else wrote a shell script wrapper that attempts to replicate some basic git actions by downloading a zip file from the repository and performing operations on it.